-On one hand, there’s a billion dollar industry convincing anyone who sets foot in a gym that they might as well not even both unless they’re going to have a protein shake afterwards.
+On one hand, there’s a billion dollar industry convincing anyone who sets foot in a gym that they might as well not even bother unless they’re going to have a protein shake afterwards.

 On the other hand, with our dependence on carbohydrates (breakfast cereal, bread, rice, pasta, fruit), often protein gets forgotten.
 Including protein at each meal is one of the most common pieces of advice I give to clients who are struggling with overeating, cravings and low energy levels.